NomadArchitect/iros/docs/build.md

 The kernel can be run using QEMU.
 Currently, the kernel does not support graphical output, and so it must be run in a terminal.
 The kernel uses the serial console to do input and output.
 Since there is also need for the QEMU debug console, this mode uses QEMU's chardev multiplexer.
-This means that exiting the kernel must be done using the special QEMU command: `Ctrl-A X`.
+This means that exiting the kernel must be done using the special QEMU command: `Ctrl-D X`.
 This will exit the QEMU debug console, and then the kernel will exit.
-To get to the QEMU debug console, use `Ctrl-A C`.
+To get to the QEMU debug console, use `Ctrl-D C`.
 Then the kernel can be inspected using normal QEMU commands.

 ### Debugging the Kernel